 Miss Electra, Power Goddess

 "Miss Electra" has lightning bolts for hair and no clothes.
-Her sculptor named her "Divinity of Light" in 1926, but the less-stuffy Miss Electra was adopted by locals, and the name stuck.
+Her sculptor named her "Divinity of Light" when she was dedicated on May 10, 1926, but the less-stuffy Miss Electra was adopted by locals, and the name stuck.

 Electra is butt naked, like Vulcan, but her lofty perch keeps gawkers at a respectful distance.